lanl/singularity-eos/doc/sphinx/src/using-kpt.rst

 as can be verified by hand in the figure above.

-Note that this method depleats phases in order of mass transfer to the lowest Gibbs free energy first, then the next lowest, and so on (see figure above), but stops once the originating phase is depleated.
+Note that this method depletes phases in order of mass transfer to the lowest Gibbs free energy first, then the next lowest, and so on (see figure above), but stops once the originating phase is depleted.
 If this is reflecting the physical reality, is up to the user to decide.
-The size of the time step problem is taken care of by never transfering more that the existing mass in a phase to any other phase.
+The size of the time step problem is taken care of by never transferring more that the existing mass in a phase to any other phase.